Redocly/redocly-cli/docs/commands/join.md

 ### prefix-tags-with-filename

-If any of the input files contain the `tags` object, tags in the output file will be prefixed by the filename of the corresponding input file.
+If any of the input files contain the `tags` object, tags in the output file are prefixed by the filename of the corresponding input file.

 The output file preserves the original tag names as the value of the `x-displayName` property for each tag.